segmentio/topicctl/README.md

 ### Clusters

 Each cluster associated with a managed topic must have a config.
-These configs can also be used with the `get`, `repl`, and `tail` subcommands instead of specifying a ZooKeeper address.
+These configs can also be used with the `get`, `repl`, `reset-offsets`, and `tail` subcommands instead of specifying a broker or ZooKeeper address.

 The following shows an annotated example: